kitsunet/composer-mono-project/Readme.md

 never deploy `DistributionPackages` to your server but just the mirrored `Packages` folder.
-If you disable symlinks you need to remember that changes in the mirrored folder will not be under source control and should be avoided and chnages to the package folder in `.src` will not have effect until you ran `composer update`.
+If you disable symlinks you need to remember that changes in the mirrored folder will not be under source control and should be avoided and chnages to the package folder in `DistributionPackages` will not have effect until you ran `composer update`.
 So for rapid development using symlinks is recommended.
 That way you can easily just work with your package(s) inside the `Packages` folder and just hide `DistributionPackages` from your IDE/editor.

 For naming see also discussion and voting in: https://discuss.neos.io/t/neos-project-mono-repositories/3263/27